Updates – Coronavirus (COVID-19)

 The church building remains closed at this time.

-Online ministry resources are being developed and will be ongoing.
+Online ministry resources continue to be developed and will be ongoing.

 The main office phone number will be staffed from 9:00 a.m. to 2:00 p.m., Monday-Friday.